inception-project/inception-project.github.io/_use-cases/cited-loci/index.md

 To complete these tasks, we made in particular use of the following features of the INCEpTION platform:

-* the abiltiy to define custom layers for specialized relations/entities
+* the ability to define custom layers for specialized relations/entities
 * the knowledge base integration: entities are linked to the corresponding author/work instance in the KB
 * the active learning support to speed up the annotation process
 * the monitoring to manage the process